HarshitaMav/HarshitaMav/README.md

 <td width="65%" valign="top">

 Hello, I’m **Harshita Mav** 👋

-I’m a **Data Science & AI/ML enthusiast** who enjoys building projects, learning continuously, and understanding how intelligent systems behave in real-world settings.
+I’m a **Data Science, AI/ML, and Software Engineering enthusiast** focused on building practical systems — from data pipelines and ML models to clean APIs and scalable services.

-I like working at the intersection of **data, machine learning, and system design**, while also keeping space for creativity and curiosity.
+I enjoy working at the intersection of **data, machine learning, backend engineering, and system design**, while also keeping space for creativity and curiosity.

 </td>
 <td width="35%" align="right">